mj-mrityunjay/foodies/README.md

 ## Read More
 To know more about the approach and usage, [check the blog](https://mks-mrityunjay.medium.com/a-walk-towards-micro-frontend-using-piral-bd8c0361ad31).

-To know more about Piral and Pilet, [Check piral.io](https://docs.piral.io/)
+To know more about Piral and Pilet ecosystem, [Check piral.io](https://docs.piral.io/)

 ## Credits
 Piral (https://piral.io)